Washington Huskies baseball

 The Washington Huskies baseball team is the varsity intercollegiate baseball team of the University of Washington, located in Seattle, Washington, United States.
-The program has been a member of the NCAA Division I Pac-12 Conference since the start of the 1960 season, preceded by the Pacific Coast Conference.
+The program has been a member of the NCAA Division I Big Ten Conference since the start of the 2025 season, preceded by the Pac-12 Conference and the Pacific Coast Conference.

 The team has played at Husky Ballpark since 1998; the on-campus venue was renovated extensively for the start of the 2014 season.
 Jason Kelly has been the program's head coach since the start of the 2023 season.
-The program has appeared in nine NCAA Tournaments.
-It has won two Pac-10 North-South Division Playoffs, six Pac-10 North Division Titles, eight PCC North Division Titles, and two PCC Regular Season Championships.
+The program has appeared in nine NCAA tournaments.
+It has won two Pac-10 North-South Division playoffs, six Pac-10 North Division Titles, eight PCC North Division Titles, and two PCC Regular season Championships.
 As of the start of the 2014 season, 18 former Huskies have appeared in the major leagues.

 History

 The baseball program at UW began play in the 1901 season, in which it went 4–6 under head coach Fred Schlock.
 After not competing in 1902, the team returned in the 1903 season.
 From its inception through the end of the 1915 season, the team did not belong to a conference.
 Prior to 1923, most of the program's head coaches served only one or two seasons, with Dode Brinker being the only exception.
 Brinker served four tenures as the program's head coach (1906, 1909–1910, 1915–1916, 1918–1919), in between which he also played professional baseball.
 In his seven seasons as the team's head coach, Washington had a 59–28 record.